des-des/blog/posts/offline-online.md

   <input type="submit" value="Keep me updated"/>
 </form>

-Find me on twitter (desmond_eoin) and feel free to grab the url and share it wherever.
+Find me on twitter (eoin_des_des), feel free to grab the url and share it wherever.